 Together the ingredients do just that, benefit the Liver, nourish Yin and Blood, and calm and soothe the Liver Qi.
 By also nourishing the Heart Yin, this recipe helps relax the Liver by supporting a calm Heart and mind, known as calming Shen.

 A relaxed Shen and a Liver and Heart nourished with ample blood supply allow for deep and restful sleep.

-Tangled up in Blueberry is a perfect early spring cleanse.
+Oregon Blueberry is a perfect early spring cleanse.
 It’s a warm, soothing wake-up call for digestion that also balances the Liver and calms the mind.